-- 2022 pre-tax reimbursements from a QSEHRA cannot exceed \$5,450 per year for single coverage, or \$11,050 a year for family coverage. - Amounts above this limit become taxable income to the employee. - Setting up a QSEHRA requires specific plan documents addressing particular requirements of the law.
+- Pre-tax reimbursements from a QSEHRA cannot exceed \$5,450 per year (in 2022) for single coverage or \$11,050 per year (in 2022) for family coverage. - Amounts above this limit become taxable income to the employee. - Setting up a QSEHRA requires specific plan documents addressing particular requirements of the plan.
 A professional benefits advisor should be consulted when setting up a QSEHRA.